1kellylucia/flowervuetest/lib/README.md

 ## Overview.

-a kind of flower online shop .
+a kind of flower online shop.

 ## API endpoints.